-- 1. On the Main tab of the left navigation pane, go to Status > Alerts. - 2.
+- 1. Select Main > Status > Alerts on the left navigation pane,. - 2.
 Under Active Alerts, click Advanced. - 3.
 Mark Hide this alert for the "No Log Server installed" message. - 4.
 Click Save Now.
 The change is implemented immediately.

 More than one Log Server is installed for a Policy Server